DrTimothyAldenDavis/GraphBLAS/PreJIT/README.txt

 at run time by the GraphBLAS JIT.
 Thus the name of this folder:
 GraphBLAS/PreJIT.

-If the GraphBLAS version is changed at all (even in the last digit), all files in this folder must be deleted.
+If the GraphBLAS version is changed at all (even in the last digit), all *.c files in this folder must be deleted.

 If a user-defined type or operator is changed, the relevant kernels must also be deleted.
 For example, the GraphBLAS/Demo/Program/gauss_demo.c program